joshuaar/akka_example/README.md

 This is a pretty simple example of using actors in Akka.
 The system consists of two actors.
 The first generates random events every few seconds, and the second processes these events by printing them.

+If you don't have scala, SBT and Akka installed, you don't really need them for this example, as all libraries are included.
+You do need scalac in order to compile the code.

 ## Installing